 This elevated corner represents a glimpse of the past – the piney woods of east Texas.
 It was the presence of mature pine trees in this area along Brays Bayou that made it a logical choice for future parkland, culminating in George Hermann’s gift to the City of Houston in 1914.
 Seeds of the Loblolly Pine, the most common of the southern evergreens, are a favorite of wildlife, attracting warblers, red-cockaded woodpeckers, ospreys and bald eagles, as well as deer and squirrels.
-The Friendship Pavilion that sits atop the Pine Hill was a gift to the City of Houston in 1976, the sesquicentennial, from sister City of Taipei.
+The Friendship Pavilion that sits atop the Pine Hill was a gift to the City of Houston from its sister city Taipei, made for the United States Bicentennial in 1976.

 Would you like to name a garden?
 Donation opportunities are available.
 Contact firstname.lastname@example.org or call 713-524-5876 ext.
 339 for information.